aliapakis1989/Anastasios-Liapakis/README.md

 Ninth field (quality): The system's overall evaluation for the function of food quality.
 Tenth field (service): The system's overall evaluation for the function of customer service.
 Eleventh field (image): The system's overall evaluation for the function of image of the company.
-The aspects' assesments are displayed in the .accdb file.
+The aspects' assesments are displayed in the Annotated1.accdb file.